 Thesis, exegesis, journal article writing, business, social sciences, humanities

 Journal article writing is offered across four days at City West campus.
 Workshops run from 9.30am to 3pm.
-Candidates attending this workshop should come along with an idea or a body of data they would like to develop into a journal article during the workshop.
+Candidates attending this workshop series should come along with an idea or a body of data they would like to develop into a journal article during the workshop.
 Journal article writing workshops involve facilitator-led presentations and activities, and pair discussion of your research writing, with significant time devoted to individual writing and reviewing.

 Please save this site to your favourites!

-City West, Thursday, 9.30am─3pm
+City West, Thursday and Friday, 9.30am─3pm

-|Day 1: Publication planning||September 5, JS6-17|
+|Day 1: Publication planning||September 24, GK3-19|

-|Day 2: Journal article structures||September 6, GK3-21|
+|Day 2: Journal article structures||September 25, GK3-19|

-|Day 3: Writing the main body of a journal article||September 19, JS6-17|
+|Day 3: Writing the main body of a journal article||October 8, JS6-17|

-|Day 4: Publication ethics and journal article submission process||September 20, GK3-21|
+|Day 4: Publication ethics and journal article submission process||October 9, GK3-21|

 Thesis and exegesis writing workshop series 2019 (Registration sites will be posted two months before commencement)

-CW, Thursday, 2─4.30pm, JS2-08
+CW, Thursday, 2─4.30pm, BH3-11

 |1.
-The research story line: Thesis styles and structures, abstracts and introduction||November 21|
+Thesis styles and structures, abstracts and introduction||November 12|

 |2.
-Referring to literature in different parts of your thesis or exegesis||November 28|
+Referring to literature in different parts of your thesis or exegesis||November 19|

 |3.
-Writing about methods and methodology||December 5|
+Writing about methods and methodology||November 26|

 |4.
-Writing about results and argument||December 12|
+Writing about results and argument||December 3|

 |5.
-Writing discussions/conclusions||December 19|
+Writing discussions/conclusions||December 10|

 Will the workshops be relevant to my discipline?

 Yes!
 The discipline and methodology you use determines the content of your writing.
-The workshops are not focused on content, but on linguistic features of research texts.
+The workshops are not focused on content, but on structural and linguistic features of research texts.
 In the workshops you will examine example texts from a range of discipline areas in the social sciences, business and humanities.
-You will also be asked to bring along example texts of the type you would like to write from your own discipline, and you will examine how the writing principles introduced in the workshop manifest in your discipline example.
+You may also be asked to bring along example texts of the type you would like to write from your own discipline, and you will examine how the writing principles introduced in the workshop manifest in your discipline example.